AnnM-511/BCB546-Spring2022-Final_Project/README.md

 All the Markdowns to run the codes are included in the Code file.

+The replicated Figures are in the Figure file.

 Fakude, Kayondo, Gray, Murithi, Ordas-2022.Rmd file in the repository introduces the original paper, explains the technical details of our replication of analyses and summarizes our replication of the original results.

 `Paper_reproduced.pdf` file is the original paper that we replicated results from.

 `Final Group Project_presentation.pptx` is our PowerPoint presentation file.
+'